txthinking/brook/README.md

      relays         Run as multiple relays mode
      qr             Print brook server QR code
      socks5tohttp   Convert socks5 to http proxy
-     help, h        Shows a list of commands or help for one command
+     systemproxy    Set system proxy with pac url, or remove, only works on MacOS/Windows help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: